SunnysTTV/sunnysrepo/README.md

-# Sunny's Dalamud Plugin Repository
+w# Sunny's Dalamud Plugin Repository

 Custom Dalamud plugin repository for all of Sunny's FFXIV plugins.